splunk/splunk-connect-for-snmp/docs/configuration/scheduler-configuration.md

 # Scheduler configuration
-The scheduler is a service with is responsible for managing schedules for SNMP walks and GETs.
-Schedules definition are stored in Mongo DB.
+The scheduler service is responsible for managing schedules for SNMP walks and GETs.
+Schedule definitions are stored in Mongo DB.

 ### Scheduler configuration file

-Scheduler configuration is kept in `values.yaml` file in section `scheduler`.
+The scheduler configuration is kept in the `values.yaml` file in the 'scheduler' section.
-`values.yaml` is being used during the installation process for configuring Kubernetes values.
+`values.yaml` is used during the installation process for configuring Kubernetes values.

 Example:
 ```yaml